RIVN LAWSUIT ALERT: Levi & Korsinsky Notifies Rivian Automotive, Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Rivian Automotive, Inc. investors who were adversely affected by alleged securities fraud.
-This lawsuit is on behalf of investors that purchased or otherwise acquired Rivian common stock pursuant and/or traceable to Rivian's initial public offering on November 10, 2021.
+This lawsuit is on behalf of investors that purchased or otherwise acquired Rivian common stock pursuant and/or traceable to Rivian's initial public offering on November 10, 2021 and/or between November 10, 2021, and March 10, 2022.
 Follow the link below to get more information and be contacted by a member of our team:

 RIVN investors may also contact Joseph E. Levi, Esq. via email at [email protected] or by telephone at (212) 363-7500.